uaf/uaf/src/pyuaf/doc/api_pyuaf_client.rst

         .. autoattribute:: pyuaf.client.SessionInformation.serverUri

             The URI of the server to which the session should be connected, as a ``str``.

+        .. autoattribute:: pyuaf.client.SessionInformation.lastConnectionAttemptTime

+            The time of the last connection attempt, as a :class:`~pyuaf.util.DateTime` instance.

+        .. autoattribute:: pyuaf.client.SessionInformation.lastConnectionAttemptStatus

+            The status of the last connection attempt, as a :class:`~pyuaf.util.Status` instance.

 *class* SubscriptionInformation
 ----------------------------------------------------------------------------------------------------